 YouTube Cards are small, clickable notifications that can pop up during your video.
 You can use them to link to another one of your videos, a specific playlist, or even your website.
 For example, if you mention your dog's favorite leash in a training video, you could use a card to link to your review of that specific dog collar and leash set.
 Using cards strategically can increase your total watch time by guiding viewers to more of your content.

-12. Build a Community in Your Comments Section
+12. Build a Community by Engaging in the Comments

 The comments section is where your channel transforms from a simple broadcast into a community.
 Make an effort to read and respond to as many comments as you can, especially in the first few hours after posting a video.
 Ask a question at the end of your video to encourage people to comment.
 When viewers see that you're actively engaging with your audience, they feel more connected to you and your channel, making them far more likely to subscribe.